Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

 ## Landing Page

-- **Issue:** Brand and massage covering the hero image face on smaller screen, which was making it harder to see the text due to the contrast between text and image.
+- **Issue:** Brand and message covering the hero image face on smaller screen, which was making it harder to see the text due to the contrast between text and image.

      > **Solution:** To build a jumbotron to help, this helped improve readability and contrast issues.